 Basic Technical Concept

-[CHECK MAP]

 The site will be located on one million square meters of land.
 Enron currently holds the right to purchase the site through an option agreement.
 The site is an attractive power plant site due to several key characteristics:

 Transportation: The site is immediately adjacent to the Dutra, the principal highway linking Rio de Janeiro and São Paulo.
 This highway will greatly facilitate transportation of heavy equipment to and from the site during construction;

-Water: The Guandu River flows on one side of the site and will provide cooling water for the plant.
-Due the proximity of this source, the plant will be able to use an indirect cooling water system or “cooling towers
+Water: The Guandú River flows on one side of the site and will provide cooling water for the plant.
+Due the proximity of this source, the plant will be able to use an indirect cooling water system or “cooling towers”;

 Electric Transmission: Seven circuits of 138 kV and one circuit of 500 kv transmission lines run across the northern limit of the site and will provide a convenient link between the plant and the power grid.
 A study is currently being conducted by CEPEL, the research arm of Electrobrás to determine the most efficient method to connect the plant to the power grid;

 Gas Transportation: The site is immediately adjacent to an existing gas pipeline right-of-way belonging to CEG.
 The main transportation pipeline is approximately 10 km from the site.
-A separate gas pipeline will be built from the citygate of Japeri to the site, and will follow the path of an existing pipeline to the Dutra highway, where it will proceed east to the site;
+A separate gas pipeline will be built from the citygate of Japeri to the site, and will follow the path of an existing pipeline to the Dutra highway, from where it will proceed east to the site;

 Terrain: The site is flat, almost free of vegetation and is physically ideal for a project of this type.